fabrica-land/fabrica-connectors/trust_agreement.md

 ### 3. Establishing the Trust

 1. The process for entering into this Agreement is as follows:
-   1. The Grantor, or a third party instructed by the Grantor, creates a Token ID by [________];
+   1. The Grantor, or a third party instructed by the Grantor, determines a Token ID;
-   2. Once the Token ID is created, the Grantor transfers the Property into the Trust;
+   2. the Grantor transfers the Property into the Trust by deed.
+The deed language shall specify both the Fabrica Smart Contract and the Token ID;
-   3. After the deed is recorded, the Grantor Mints the NFT and attaches the documents related to this Agreement and the Property ownership records to the NFT Metadata;
+   3. the Grantor Mints the NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed
    4. Upon a Confirmed Transaction, the Beneficiary will be entitled to the Owner Rights (described below).
 Ownership records for the NFT will be kept by the Fabrica Smart Contract.
 3. The Trustee and Beneficiary are authorized to execute any amendment or restatement of this Agreement in the manner provided in **Section 10** so long as such amendment or restatement is not inconsistent with the provisions of this Agreement; however, no such amendment or restatement is valid or binding until such is attached to the NFT Metadata.
 4. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and should for all purposes be considered revocable by the Beneficiary.